On the time consistency of collective preferences: Setup and Aggregation

+It may seem odd to have preferences that depend, directly or indirectly, on a vector of utility weights $\theta_t$. \citet{lucasstokey84} give Lagrange multipliers $\lambda$ and $\mu$ an interpretation of competitive equilibrium prices as functions of the state of the system $(k,\theta)$.
+Let $r(k,\theta)$ be the price of the consumption good in the following period in terms of the current consumption good.
+In a stationary equilibrium, $\mu$ is considered an equilibrium interest factor which satisfies $\mu = 1/(1+r)$.
+Unfortunately, this interpretation relies on the assumption of \emph{increasing marginal impatience}, which has been criticized on empirical and theoretical grounds.
+In the current setup, taking $\mu$ as a subjective aggregate discount rate implies decreasing marginal impatience, as will be shown in Section \ref{sec:discussion}.

-It may seem odd having collective preferences that depend, directly or indirectly, on a vector of utility weights $\theta_t$, but there are a few antecedents in the literature.
-One way in which the recursive representation \eqref{eq:Wtrec} can be rationalized is using the concept of \emph{variational utility} introduced by \citet{geoffard96}.
+Alternatively, the recursive representation \eqref{eq:Wtrec} can be rationalized using the concept of \emph{variational utility} introduced by \citet{geoffard96}.
 The variational utility of a consumption path is defined as the minimum value of an additive criterion, taken over all possible future discount rates.
-Note the close relation between this idea and the formulation of the Pareto problem given in \eqref{eq:supdec1}.
-The variational utility approach includes time additive and recursive preferences as special cases.
-Henceforth, the model developed in this paper can be understood in the context of a broader class of deterministic models where optimal allocations can be characterized as the solution of a dynamic program involving one value function representing aggregate utility.
-A stochastic formulation of this approach can be found in the work of \citet*{dumasuppalwang00}.
+Note the close relation between this idea and the formulation of the Pareto problem given in \eqref{eq:supdec1} and the auxiliary program \eqref{eq:supdec2}.
+Variational utilities include time additive and recursive preferences as special cases.
+Henceforth, the model developed in this paper can be understood in the context of a broader class of deterministic models where optimal allocations can be characterized as the solution of a simple dynamic programming problem.
+The value function represents aggregate utility and belongs to the class of variational utilities.
+A stochastic formulation of this approach can be found in \citet{dumasuppalwang00}.